 - Minimizing human errors associated with tracking labor and attendance

 - Reducing the time and effort required to manage human resources (HR) processes

 - Facilitating scheduling, estimating, payroll and labor regulation management

 We’ve created this guide to help prospective time and attendance software buyers make a more informed purchase decision regarding this pivotal aspect of their business.

 Here's what we'll cover:

-Time and attendance software is often referred to as employee time clock software.
+Time and attendance software is often referred to as employee time clock software or attendance tracking software.
 These terms are used interchangeable and refer to systems that perform a variety of every-day functions, including:

 *Note: If you’re looking for a system to track employee hours but need more advanced scheduling capabilities, such as shift scheduling and schedule distribution, head over to our guide explaining employee scheduling software.

 Businesses can purchase time and attendance software as a standalone, or “best-of-breed” solution, or as part of a larger HR suite.
 Buyers who purchase standalone time and attendance software should check that the product integrates with their existing payroll system.
 This helps ensure seamless data transfer between the programs, resulting in an efficient payment process.